|

 love myself with my flaws I will

-probably stop loving the object
+probably stop loving the object of

 adoration once the flaws are discovered.